-- Stakes tokens to encourage Data Creators to participate in the program - Installs a Data Node on premise at Power Inc - Sends Data Creators an invitation for them to join Skylight in exchange for a token reward - Mints an NFT and either places it in an already existing customer wallet, or creates a new VIA Wallet11 (see Appendix A), when a Data Creator agrees to participate in Skylight.
-Customers then receive instructions on how to claim their NFT and their token reward - Creates a Privacy Pool for Insight Buyers such as Acme Solar who will be the Opportunity owners per city block in the neighborhoods of interest).
-Providing all validations pass, Acme Solar receives the result of its query and its tokens are transferred to other actors in the system (Data Creators and Custodian).
+- Stakes tokens to encourage Data Creators to participate in the program - Installs a Data Node on premise at Power Inc - Sends Data Creators an invitation for them to join Skylight in exchange for a token reward - Mints an NFT and either places it in an already existing customer wallet, or creates a new VIA Wallet16 (see Appendix A), when a Data Creator agrees to participate in Skylight.
+Customers then receive instructions on how to claim their NFT and their token reward - Creates a Privacy Pool for Insight Buyers such as Acme Solar who will be the Opportunity owners

 Once a Privacy Pool is created, Acme Solar can publish its Opportunity and request participation from Data Creators in the city.
-When the threshold set by Acme Solar for a minimum number of participating Data Creators is reached, Acme Solar stakes tokens and submits its query (e.g., computes the average energy consumption profile
+When the threshold set by Acme Solar for a minimum number of participating Data Creators is reached, Acme Solar stakes tokens and submits its guery (e.g., computes the average energy consumption profile per city block in the neighborhoods of interest).
+Providing all validations pass, Acme Solar receives the result of its guery and its tokens are transferred to other actors in the system (Data Creators and Custodian).